RetroPie/RetroPie-Docs/docs/Playstation-1.md

 Some games like Metal Gear Solid require the disk tray to be opened before changing disks.
 To do this, change 'Disk Index' to 'No Disk' first.

+### M3U playlist for Multi-disc Games

+Remove the .cue extension on the multi-disc files so that es_systems.cfg won't list them.
+Remove the .cue extension you reference them in the M3U.

+An M3U for Chrono Cross looks like this for example:
+Chrono Cross CD1
+Chrono Cross CD2

+This will function the same as EBOOT-format without altering the files.
 ### Multi-disc games or CD image not working

 Note that all the emulators accept `.pbp` files, which are EBOOT-format PlayStation executables.
 These are also known as PSX2PSP files, used to play PlayStation 1 games on the PSP.